mchmarny/gcputil/pkg/project/README.md

 import "github.com/mchmarny/gcputil/pkg/meta"
 ```

-...and get access to all the other methods
+...and get access to all the other metadata service methods, for example

 ```shell
 name := meta.GetClient().InstanceName()